pph-collective/provident-app/README.md

 Optional keys:
 - `repeat_button_title`: a string.
 If supplied, a button to repeat this sub form will appear at the bottom.
 For example `"+ Task"`

+:warning: The `validations` key doesn't work as expected in the SubForm component because it looks at the whole form globally instead of scoped to just the sub form.

 #### TextArea

 The `TextArea` field only uses the standard keys.